George Mallory: Western disturbance

 Research published in 2010 indicates an extreme storm may have contributed to the deaths of Mallory and Irvine.

 Physicist George Moore discovered meteorological data from the 1924 expedition at the Royal Geographical Society's library in London.

 The data consisted of daily barometric pressure and temperature measurements recorded at Base Camp at 5029 m.
 Temperature measurements were also recorded at higher camps.
 The data collected, together with an analysed sea-level pressure map hand-drawn by the India Meteorological Department, were used to show that Mallory and Irvine's summit attempt occurred when there was a drop in barometric pressure and temperature, which was likely the result of the passage of an upper-level trough.

 This is known locally as a western disturbance.

 The authors hypothesised that the passage of the disturbance possibly triggered an outbreak of convective activity that resulted in the blizzard, witnessed by observation, engulfing Everest during the attempt.

-Odell described the morning of 8 June as "clear and not unduly cold", with snowfall and increasing winds beginning at approximately 2 pm, which he described as a "rather severe blizzard," lasting about two hours and possibly severe enough to force Mallory and Irvine to abandon their bid.
+Odell described the morning of 8 June as "clear and not unduly cold", with snowfall and increasing winds beginning at approximately 2:00 p.m., which he described as a "rather severe blizzard," lasting about two hours and possibly severe enough to force Mallory and Irvine to abandon their bid.

 Records show a drop in barometric pressure at Base Camp of 18 millibars during the attempt.

 A drop of a similar magnitude possibly occurred at higher altitudes on the Himalayan peak.

 This decrease in barometric pressure likely induced aggravation of their hypoxic state.

 Also, if they had run out of supplemental oxygen during the early afternoon, this would have exacerbated their hypoxic condition.

 The cumulative effects of hypoxia, fatigue and bitter cold during a severe blizzard would have left Mallory and Irvine at their limits of endurance.

 The authors believe there is persuasive evidence the severe weather they experienced may have been more extreme than previously thought.

 This harsh weather and decreased barometric pressure may have contributed to their demise.